neo4j-partners/neo4j-gcp-terraform/README.md

 ## **Prerequisites**

 ### Terraform
 A working Terraform setup in your local machine or host which is going to be used to perform the Cloud deployments.
 You can get the latest version of Terraform [**here**](https://www.terraform.io/downloads.html).
-I highly go through introduction tutorials [**here**](https://learn.hashicorp.com/tutorials/terraform/infrastructure-as-code?in=terraform/gcp-get-started) for GCP.
+It is highly recommended to go through introduction tutorials [**here**](https://learn.hashicorp.com/tutorials/terraform/infrastructure-as-code?in=terraform/gcp-get-started) for GCP.

 ### Environment Setup
 You will need a GCP account.

 We also need to install glcoud.
 Instructions for installing the Google Cloud SDK that includes gcloud are [here](https://cloud.google.com/sdk/).

-To set up your Google environment, run the command:

-    gcloud init

 Now, you'll need a copy of this repo.
 To make a local copy, run the commands:

     git clone https://github.com/neo4j-field/neo4j-gcp-terraform-thd
     cd neo4j-gcp-terraform

+To set up your Google environment and log into Google, run the command:

+    gcloud init
+    gcloud application-default login

 ## **Folder structure**
 All the templates in this repo follow a similar folder structure.

 ```
 ./
 ./main.tf           <-- Terraform file that contains the infrastruture deployment instructions (Infrastruture and Neo4j configs are parameterised and will be passed through the `variable.tf` file)
+./loadbalancer.tf   <-- Terraform file that contains the load balancing infrastruture
+./network.tf        <-- Terraform file that contains the network infrastruture
 ./provider.tf       <-- Terraform file that contains cloud provider and project information
 ./variables.tf      <-- Terraform file that contains all the input variables that is required by the `main.tf` file to deploy the infrastruture and Neo4j
 ./terraform.tfvars  <-- Terraform variables files that contains values to pass to the script.
-Overrode default values defined in variables.tf.
+Override default values defined in variables.tf.
 See terraform.tfvars_sample
 ./keys              <-- Folder contains Cloud Service Provider Service Account Keys (This is going to vary from vendor to vendor)
 ./scripts           <-- Folder contains platform/services setup script template that will be executed after the infrastructure is provisioned
 ./out               <-- Folder contains rendered setup script that is executed at startup inside the provsioned VM